mtoensing/RaspberryPiMinecraftDocker/README.md

 docker logs mcserver
 ```

-Press Ctrl-X to exit the docker log.
+Press Ctrl-C to exit the docker log.

 ## Step 5 (optional): Go the command line of the server